RonLHead/git-collaboration-practice/README.md

 Working on git workflow with Oakley.

 Dinosaurs with lasers eating microscopes in the afternoon.

+Indeed.